aj-thinklets/angular-firebase-kanbanboard/README.md

 # Project dependencies
 Step-1.
 Create a new Angular 11 project (the below command will scaffold the project and install the dependencies)
-- ng new <project-name>
+- ng new [project-name]

 Step-2.
 Install Angular material (CDK is the dependency of angular material and will get automatically installed)
 - ng add @angular/material

 Step-3.
-Angular Firebase
-- ng add @angular/fire

-Step-4.
 Add angular fire (in the root directory)
 - ng add @angular/fire